open-telemetry/oteps/text/0265-event-vision.md

 The introduction of Events has been contentious, so we want to write down and agree on a few basics.

-### What are events?
+### What are OpenTelemetry Events?

-Events are a type of log which has a required event name and a specific structure which is implied by that event name.
+OpenTelemetry Events are a type of log which have a required event name and a specific structure which is implied by that event name.

-The event name and its implied structure make events much more suitable for observability compared to generic logs.

-Because of this, the OpenTelemetry project wants to encourage the transition from generic logs to events.
+OpenTelemetry Events are a core concept in OpenTelemetry Semantic Conventions.

 ### OTLP

-Since events are a type of log, they share the same OTLP data structure and OTLP pipeline.
+Since events are a type of log, they share the same OTLP data structure and the same OTLP pipeline.

 ### API

-OpenTelemetry should have an Event API.
-This will help to promote the distinction between events and generic logs, and encourage the use of events over generic logs.
+OpenTelemetry should have a (user-facing) Log API which includes the ability to emit OpenTelemetry Events.

 ### Interoperability with generic logging libraries

-It should be possible to send events from the Event API to a generic logging library (e.g. Log4j).
+It should be possible to send OpenTelemetry Logs from the OpenTelemetry Log API to a generic logging library (e.g. Log4j).
-This allows users to integrate events from the Event API into an existing (non-OpenTelemetry) log stream.
+This allows users to integrate OpenTelemetry Logs into an existing (non-OpenTelemetry) log stream.

-Note: If a user chooses to send events from the Event API to a generic logging library, and they have also chosen to send the logs from their generic logging library to the OpenTelemetry Logging SDK, then they should avoid sending events from the Event API directly to the OpenTelemetry Logging SDK since that would lead to duplicate capture of events that were sent from the Event API.

-It should be possible to bypass the Event API entirely and emit Events directly via an existing language-specific logging libraries.
+It should be possible to bypass the OpenTelemetry Log API entirely and emit OpenTelemetry Logs (including events) directly via an existing language-specific logging libraries.
-This helps reinforce the idea that events are just a specific type of log.

-Note: Because of this, generic event processors should be implemented as Log SDK processors.

 OpenTelemetry will recommend that
 [instrumentation libraries](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/glossary.md#instrumentation-library)
-use the Event API over emitting events via a generic logging library in order to give users a simple and consistent onboarding story that doesn't involve mixing the two approaches.
+use the OpenTelemetry Log API to emit OpenTelemetry Events over emitting events via a generic logging library in order to give users a simple and consistent onboarding story that doesn't involve mixing the two approaches.

-OpenTelemetry will recommend that application developers also use the Event API over emitting events via a generic logging library since it avoid accidentally emitting logs which lack an event name or are unstructured.
+OpenTelemetry will recommend that application developers also use the OpenTelemetry Log API to emit OpenTelemetry Events over emitting events via a generic logging library since it avoid accidentally emitting logs which lack an event name or are unstructured.

-Also, recommending the Event API over emitting events via a generic logging library makes for a clearer overall OpenTelemetry API story - with first class user facing APIs for traces, metrics, and events, all suitable for using directly in native instrumentation.
+Also, recommending the OpenTelemetry Log API for emitting OpenTelemetry Events over emitting events via a generic logging library makes for a clearer overall
+OpenTelemetry API story - with first class user facing APIs for traces, metrics, and events, all suitable for using directly in native instrumentation.